maxadamski/vitamin/docs/src/pages/manual.md

 ### Empty Term

-The empty expression `{}` cannot be evaluated.
-Trying to evaluate `{}` is a fatal error.
+The empty expression `()` cannot be evaluated.
+Evaluating `()` is a fatal error.

 ### Quote Term

-The primitive quote expression `{$quote e}`, where `e` is an arbitrary expression, is evaluated to a value, of type `Expr`, which represents the abstract syntax tree of `e`.
+The quote core expression `(Core/quote e)`, where `e` is a surface expression, is evaluated to a value, of type `Expr`, which represents the abstract syntax tree of `e`.
 No expansion, evaluation or interpolation is performed on `e` itself.
-In short, `$quote` is used to internally withold evaluation.
+In short, `Core/quote` is used to withold evaluation.

 ### List Literals

-The primitive list literal expression `{$list x1 ... xN}` is evaluated by evaluating subexpressions `x1 ... xN` in unspecified order, and storing the results in a heterogenous container.
+The list literal core expression `(Core/list x1 ... xN)` is evaluated by evaluating subexpressions `x1 ... xN` in unspecified order, and storing the results in a heterogenous container.
 The type of that container is `List-Literal`.

 ### Block Terms

-The primitive block expression `{$block x1 ... xN}` is evaluated by creating a new scope and evaluating subexpressions `x1 ... xN` in order from left to right.
+The block core expression `(Core/block x1 ... xN)` is evaluated by creating a new scope and evaluating subexpressions `x1 ... xN` in order from left to right.
 The value of the last subexpression is used as the result.

-### Call Term
+### Apply Term

-Expressions of form `{f x1 ... xN}` represent function calls, and are evaluated according to the following algorithm:
+Core expressions of form `(Core/apply f x1 ... xN)` represent function calls, and are evaluated according to the following algorithm:

 1. Expression `f` is evaluated
 	- It is an error if `f` doesn't evaluate to a function value